 He was co-head of Hamblet & Hayes Co., from 1971 to 1980, which was purchased by CIBA-Geigy.
 At CIBA-Geigy (later merged with Sandoz to become Novartis AG), Mr. Brown held various senior management roles, including senior vice president of Pharma, head of worldwide sales and marketing for Specialty Chemicals, and member of the Divisional World Managing Committee.

-Mr. Brown received a B.S.E. with high honors from Princeton University in 1968 and received a M.B.A. in Finance from Harvard Business School in 1970.
+Mr. Brown received a B.S.E. with high honors from Princeton University and received a M.B.A. in Finance from Harvard Business School.

-Mr. Dillon is the president and founder of Wesley Capital Holdings, LLC in Pittsburgh, Pennsylvania.
+He joined Verndari from Wesley Capital Holdings, LLC in Pittsburgh, Pennsylvania, where he was the president and founder.
 Wesley Capital Holdings provides advisory services, valuations and analysis of investment opportunities.
 In addition, it provides private companies with assistance on merger and acquisition transactions, joint venture organization and structure, and capital structure issues.

 From 1993 to 2008, Mr. Dillon was the co-founder, executive vice president and chief financial officer of MED3000 Group, Inc., a management and information technology company serving more than 10,500 multi-specialty physicians through 12 operating centers nationwide.
 During his tenure at MED3000, he also was a member of the executive committee and board of directors.
 MED3000 grew to more than 1,400 employees with revenues exceeding $150 million and EBITDA in excess of $16 million.
 MED3000 Group won numerous awards, including being listed in the Pittsburgh Business Times Top 100 fastest growing companies in the Pittsburgh Region for seven years, and being named one of the largest healthcare technology companies by Healthcare Informatics.
 MED3000 was later sold to McKesson.